Topologically protected flatness in chiral moir\'e heterostructures: Index theorem

 \section{Index theorem}

 A highly counter-intuitive property of the zero-energy Landau level of Dirac particles in a magnetic field was simultaneously discovered by Aharonov and Casher~\cite{aharonov1979ground} and Dubrovin and Novikov (who considered the square of the Dirac Hamiltonian)~\cite{dubrovin1980ground}: it remains \textit{perfectly flat} and extensively degenerate for \textit{arbitrary non-uniform} magnetic fields provided the total magnetic flux threading the system is a constant.
-This strikingly contrasts the behavior of all higher Landau levels of the same system and those stemming from quadratic bands, which in similar settings acquire a dispersion proportional to the non-uniformity of the magnetic field.
+This behavior strikingly contrasts with that of all higher Landau levels of the same system and those stemming from quadratic bands, which in similar settings acquire a dispersion proportional to the magnetic field's non-uniformity.

 The perfect immunity of the zeroth Landau level to magnetic field variations has since then been interpreted as a consequence of a topological index theorem~\cite{katsnelson2007graphene} formulated by Atiyah and Singer (AS) for Dirac operators coupled to arbitrary (multi-dimensional) gauge fields in even dimensions~\cite{atiyah1968index,atiyah1984dirac}.
 The two-dimensional version with matrix valued gauge field $\vec{\mathcal{A}} = (\mathcal{A}_x, \mathcal{A}_y)$ relevant for the present study states that the operator